jessiekathryng/jessiekathryng/README.md

 - Hi, I’m @jessiekathryng
-- I’m am a Java Developer with IBM
+- I’m a Java Developer with IBM

 <!---
 jessiekathryng/jessiekathryng is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.